FAQ

 To start the process, please fill out our online form at: Contact Us.

-Our office will provide you with the specific steps needed in order to schedule a consultation with Dr. Lewin either by phone, Skype or in-person if living in the Southern California area.
+Our office will provide you with the specific steps needed in order to schedule a consultation with Dr. Lewin either by Zoom or in-person if living in the Southern California area.

 This is a common myth.
 No, the body cannot reject the implant.
 The implant is made from a synthetic material (porous polyethylene) that is designed to allow the body’s tissue to grow into the tiny pores of the implant.
 So, even though it is a foreign material, the body’s tissues integrate into the implant instead of building a wall around it the way most implants are walled off (like silicone).
 Further, the body can’t “reject” something that is not living tissue, the way a kidney transplant can be rejected, for example.

-Yes.
-Although infrequent, the traditional 2-piece Medpor and Su-Por implants can fracture.
-If this occurs, surgery is required to replace the implant.
-But Dr. Lewin has eliminated this risk with her innovative one-piece “Lewin Ear Implant” and “3D Lewin Ear Implant” by Su-Por.
-These implants are much stronger and can’t fracture.
+Yes, but Dr. Lewin has greatly reduced this risk with her innovative one-piece “Lewin Ear Implant” and “3D Lewin Ear Implant” by Su-Por.
+These implants are much stronger and should not fracture.
+The older 2-piece Medpor and Su-Por implants are more likely to fracture.

 Like any surgery, there are several possible complications with PIER surgery.
 Fortunately, the incidence of these complications is very low in Dr. Lewin’s practice.
-Risks of PIER include: an exposure (or hole), infection, implant fracture (with the traditional 2-piece implants only), bleeding, and temporary (or rarely permanent) injury to the nerve that raises your eyebrow.
+Risks of PIER include: an exposure (or hole), infection, implant fracture, bleeding, and temporary (or rarely permanent) injury to the nerve that raises your eyebrow.
 Click here to see Dr. Lewin’s complication rates.

 Each child is unique in how they handle pain, but most say PIER Surgery doesn’t hurt too much.
 Some children never require any pain medications, while others do have some discomfort.
 Over the counter pain medication (Tylenol/Ibuprofen) is used to make the child more comfortable.
 After 2-3 days of rest, most patients feel much better.